KenKundert/rlc_chart/README.rst

 These can be used to compute coordinates within the entire canvas.
 This is used to add a title that is near the top.

-The example also illustrates the use of *add_line* to add lines to your chart.
+The example also illustrates the use of *add_line* to add dimension lines to the chart.

 .. image:: figures/C0603C102K3GACTU.svg
     :width: 100%